-A popular concept of an effective manager is a tough-talking, focused, no-nonsense taskmaster who makes and takes no excuses; he (or she) gets the job done.
+A popular concept of a good manager is a tough-talking, focused, no-nonsense taskmaster who makes and takes no excuses; he (or she) gets the job done.

 Ironically, when people describe the best managers they’ve worked for, they say things like, “took time to explain things,” “respected my abilities,” “taught me a lot,” “gave me opportunities to grow,” “was willing to listen to my ideas,” “supported me when....”
 This person sounds considerate, caring, helpful, and pleasant; we could call them “nice.”